DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Methodology

-\textbf{Straggler control.} When enabled, synthetic straggler injection is applied at task execution time.
-This allows us to stress the barrier sensitivity in Fig.~\ref{fig:scheduling} and evaluate whether staggering or alternative ordering reduces end-to-end latency by reshaping the tail of $T_{\mathrm{exec}}$ (RQ3).
+When enabled, synthetic straggler injection is applied at task execution time.
+Each subexperiment independently incurs an additional delay $\Delta$ with probability $p$, yielding $t_k' = t_k + \mathbf{1}\{u_k < p\}\Delta$.
+This allows us to stress the barrier sensitivity in Fig.~\ref{fig:scheduling} and evaluate whether the critical-path structure (execution-dominated vs. reconstruction-dominated) modulates straggler impact (RQ3).
 We log injected delays alongside per-stage timings to ensure that straggler effects are explicitly traceable in subsequent analysis.